brooklynrail/brooklynrail-platform/content/events/2022/05/holiday-screening-sean-scully-art-comes-from-need.md

 [Poetry from the May 2022 Issue →](https://brooklynrail.org/2022/5/poetry)

-🙏 A special thanks to Sean Scully, Hans Andreas Guttner, and Sisyphos Film for making this virtual screening possible!
+🙏 A special thanks to Sean Scully, Hans Andreas Guttner, Sisyphos Film, and W-Film for making this virtual screening possible!